rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 ![][demo31]

-Here's the widget breakdown for the Main Bottom section:
+Here is the widget breakdown for the Main Bottom section:

 * Text
 * Gantry Divider